GDQuest/website/content/docs/guidelines/best-practices/making-videos/index.md

 author = "nathan"
 date = "2019-07-07T09:34:00+09:00"
-description = "This document is a living tool to help us improve the educational value and the consistency of our video lessons." title = "GDQuest's Best Practices: Making Videos" menuTitle = "Making Videos" weight = 4
+description = "This document is a living tool to help us improve the educational value and the consistency of our video lessons." title = "Best Practices: Making Videos" menuTitle = "Making Videos" weight = 4 aliases = ["/open-source/guidelines/gdquest-videos/"]

 +++